 The air quality estimation tool for non-road mobile sources of emissions is the EPA developed NONROAD tool.
 This tool relies upon default values for equipment population counts and activity levels derived from surveys conducted by EPA as well as local knowledge when available.
 The tool’s ability to reflect emissions in any given geographic area is dependent upon the quality and specificity of the inputs provided.

-from the Department are from the more recent RFI process.
+from DEQ are from the more recent RFI process.